“I have sciatica” is a common comment from people visiting us in the clinic.

 - Don’t forget basic techniques for taking care of the muscles in your body

 - Stimulate those chinese hand points that you’ve been taught (ask us if you haven’t been taught this)

-Remember to do all of these things with care, going gently to start.
-If there is any aggravation then stop (it’s probably not just the piriformis that’s involved) and give us a call.
+Remember to do all of these things with care, going gently to start and avoiding aggravation.